department-of-veterans-affairs/va.gov-cms/READMES/unity.md

 This command will regenerate the HTML and CSS for the entire site, and will put it into `./docroot/static`.

-If using lando, you can load it using http://va-gov-cms.lndo.site/static.
+If using ddev, you can load it using https://va-gov-cms.ddev.site/static

-NOTE: We are working on a method to load this content from a root url, like http://va-gov-web.lndo.site
+NOTE: We are working on a method to load this content from a root url, like http://va-gov-web.ddev.site

 #### Rebuild WEB from a CMS-CI Environment